englundn/RoadTripify/README.md

 - Click 'Preview Trip' to display driving directions and generate a Spotify playlist
 - If you don't like the playlist, click 'New Playlist' to make a new one for the same route
 - Once you like the playlist, type in a name for the trip and click 'Save Trip'
-- If you don't name the playlist, a name will be generated for you.
 - To view your saved trips, go to the 'History' page
 - Click on a trip to view its playlist and the option of deleting it